-With Womply, he can see which days of the week are strongest and weakest in terms of sales.
+With Womply’s business intelligence functionality, he can see which days of the week are strongest and weakest in terms of sales.
 Because all of Winchester Harley’s transaction data is automatically uploaded into his Womply dashboard every day and stored over time, Thomas can simultaneously get a real-time and historical view of revenue patterns.

 One trend he noticed is that the shop’s worst sales day of the week tends to shift based on the seasons.
 So, rather than run one blanket campaign to boost sales on a Wednesday, for example, he customizes his approach on a monthly or quarterly basis.

 During a recent period, for example, he saw that Tuesday was the slowest sales day.
-So, during the month of February, he ran a promotion for customers to get a discount on gloves and jeans if they purchased a Harley-Davidson leather jacket (and honestly, who wouldn’t want one of these things?)
+So, during the month of February, he ran a promotion for customers to get a discount on gloves and jeans if they purchased a Harley-Davidson leather jacket.

 “Attracting and retaining customers is a constant struggle, but we’ve seen strong results by using Womply to get more targeted in our approach,” Thomas says.
 “The software makes it simple and easy to get actionable data, which is key for us because we’re busy and don’t have a ton of time.”

 If you want to ride the historic Skyline Drive, or if you live in the D.C. area, make a pit stop at Winchester Harley.
 You can also check out their new and used inventory, schedule a test ride or riding lesson, or check out their riding gear.

 If your company needs to attract more customers or increase repeat business, request a free 15-minute consultation from one of Womply’s specialists.